Appleby-in-Westmorland

-Appleby-in-Westmorland is a market town and civil parish in the Eden District of Cumbria, England, with a population of 3,048 at the 2011 Census.
-Crossed by the River Eden, Appleby was the county town of the historic county of Westmorland.
-It was known just as Appleby until 1974–1976, when the council of the successor parish to the borough changed it to retain the name Westmorland, which was abolished as an administrative area under the Local Government Act 1972.
+Appleby-in-Westmorland is a market town and civil parish in Westmorland and Furness, Cumbria, England, with a population of 3,048 at the 2011 Census.
+Crossed by the River Eden, Appleby is the county town of the historic county of Westmorland.
+It was known just as Appleby until 1974–1976, when the council of the successor parish to the borough changed it to retain the name Westmorland, which was abolished as an administrative area under the Local Government Act 1972, before being revived as Westmorland and Furness in 2023.
 It lies 14 mi south-east of Penrith, 32 mi south-east of Carlisle, 27 mi north-east of Kendal and 45 mi west of Darlington.

 History

 The town's name derives from the Old English æppel-by, meaning "farm or settlement with apple trees".

 St Lawrence's Parish Church is recorded in the National Heritage List for England as a designated Grade I listed building.
 Appleby Castle was founded by Ranulf le Meschin in the early 12th century.
-The Borough followed by royal charter in 1179 and its Moot Hall was built about 1596.
+The Borough followed by royal charter in 1179 and the Moot Hall was built about 1596.
 Surviving timbers in the roof had been felled between 1571 and 1596.
 In the Second English Civil War Appleby was placed under a siege, in which the Regicide Major General Thomas Harrison was wounded.

 Appleby Grammar School dates from two chantry bequests in 1286.
 It was incorporated by Letters Patent of Queen Elizabeth in 1574.
 George Washington's father and two half-brothers, born in Virginia, were educated at Appleby Grammar School.
 He would have followed, but his father died suddenly in 1743, just as he reached the age when the two older boys had made the voyage.